shchurch/Insect_Egg_Evolution/create_database/README.md

 ### set_bibids.py ###

 Used to introduce new bibs to the database, verifying that IDs are not overlapping.
-It collects all existing bib IDs from a directory (hardcoded as bibs_by_order), and stores them in a list - bib_list.txt
+It collects all existing bib IDs from a directory (hardcoded as `bibs_by_order`), and stores them in a list - `bib_list.txt`.
 It takes as an input a bibtex file of new refs, and outputs a new file with the bib IDs updated.

 This program was only used for entries added after Oct 2016.